 It seems everywhere you shop these days, there is candy, soda, and other sugar-sweetened beverages at checkout.
 This is a powerful form of food marketing that contributes to unhealthy eating.

+Just as the natural environment is polluted by chemical emissions, our food environment is polluted by a glut of sugar, salt, and fat—and checkout contributes to this unhealthy food environment.
 The widespread availability of junk food and sugary beverages means that even shopping for clothes or books has become yet another occasion for food companies to push (unhealthy) products on people.

-8. If you are interested in learning why we buy what we buy at the supermarket, watch CSPI’s 11-minute whiteboard lecture “Anatomy of a Supermarket Purchase.”
+- If you are interested in learning why we buy what we buy at the supermarket, watch CSPI’s 11-minute whiteboard lecture “Anatomy of a Supermarket Purchase.”

-9. Curious to learn 8 ways that supermarkets influence your shopping decisions?
+- Curious to learn 8 ways that supermarkets influence your shopping decisions?
 Click here to see how supermarkets get you to buy more food.

 - To join our work to make it easier for people to eat well, please sign up for our action network.
 Also, follow us on Facebook and Twitter